 ME in Bioengineering, Graduate School of Life Science and Technology,Tokyo Institute of Technology

-Tatsuhuro joined EEI in 2019.
-He is mainly responsible for investment in the energy sector and global business operations.
+Tatsuhiro joined EEI in 2019.
+He mainly looks at new investments in Japan and supports global business operations.

 Ronan joined EEI in 2020.
 He mainly looks at new investments and project development in Japan.